 Despite these presumptions the Court maintains the ability to find that assets are your separate property and not part of the community property estate.
 The Court can also find that it is fair and equitable to award you more than your spouse based on a number of factors.
 To ensure that you receive a fair and equitable portion of your estate and to ensure your financial security you need competent and dedicated counsel to guide you through the divorce process.

-Sarah M. Rose and Hannah Stroud look forward to answering your questions about division of your property.
+Sarah M. Rose and Alyssa Herrington look forward to answering your questions about division of your property.
 Call 972-731-6500 to schedule a consult.